JakeDawkins/countries/DECISION-RECORD.md

     at DOM attributes, but should be able to look at things the user can see or interact with.
 Knowing about the props of a specific component is much less reliable for testing than knowing the rendered output as a result of that prop.
+  - **Other options considered**: Enzyme
+    - Enzyme has a great selection of tools, and it is very good for inspecting the internal state of components.
+I think in most cases, Enzyme is overkill and can encourage bad testing practices like testing implementation details and not user effects.

 - Cypress